India strongly rejects China's objection to Vice President Naidu's Arunachal visit | Law-Order

 A day after the 13th round of military talks, Indian Army said the ''constructive suggestions'' made by it were neither agreeable to the Chinese side nor it could provide any ''forward-looking'' proposals.

 On its part, the Chinese PLA's Western Theatre Command said India insisted on ''unreasonable and unrealistic demands, adding difficulties to the negotiations.''
-PTI MPB ZMN ZMN
+PTI MPB KJV ZMN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)